Annapurna Base Camp Trek- 13 Days

 Foods and Accommodation

 If you are a solo traveler, a shared room with someone else of the same sex from your group will be arranged.
 If you prefer a single room, then a single supplement will be applied.
-Please note that while you are in Everest base camp trekking, single-room accommodations are not always possible.
+Please note that while you are in the ABC Trek, single-room accommodations are not always possible.
 On paying a single supplement, a single room only in Kathmandu will be confirmed, and whenever possible, a single room while on the trek will be provided.

 Internet and Phone Connectivity

-In most Of the places in the Annapurna trekking route, the phone & internet connection (though unpredictable and irregular at some places) is available.
+In most ff the places in the Annapurna trekking route, the phone & internet connection (though unpredictable and irregular at some places) are available.

 Trip Safety – Insurance

-While you are hiking on high Himalayan land it is very important to be safe and healthy and accomplish the trip.
+While you are hiking in the high Himalayan land, it is very important to be safe and healthy and complete the trip.
 We always suggest you walk slowly and steadily with plenty of rest.
-We highly recommend making insurance for the insured a comprehensive expense that might gain due to medical issues or accidents.
-We do not provide or sell travel insurance but are happy to provide recommendations if needed.
+We highly recommend to purchasing insurance for the insured a comprehensive expenses that might gain due to medical issues or accidents.
+We do not provide or sell travel insurance, but are happy to provide recommendations if needed.

 Environment-Friendly Travel Practice